Under Penal Code § 415 PC, California law defines the crime of disturbing the peace as doing any of the following:

-- the accused used offensive words that were likely to provoke a violent reaction, and
+- you used offensive words that were likely to provoke a violent reaction, and

-- the defendant used the words in a public place.9
+- you used the words in a public place.9

 You use offensive words “likely to provoke a violent reaction” if:

 - you say something that is reasonably likely to provoke someone else to react violently, and

 - when you make that statement, there is a clear and present danger that the other person will immediately erupt into violence.10

 Note that you do not have to intend to provoke a violent response to be liable under this statute.11

 In addition, you are not guilty of this crime if you reasonably believed that your words were not likely to provoke a violent reaction.12

 Example: Nia dumps Jerome after a lengthy relationship.
 Both are 17 years of age.
 Jerome is furious and finds his ex with her dad at a shopping mall.
 He repeatedly tells the dad that his daughter is a “filthy whore and a bitch.”